Education in Cambodia

 The first step in helping children access basic quality education involves CCT village-based social workers, who partner with vulnerable families to provide education-related needs and ensure their children attend public school regularly.
 Social workers equip families with school uniforms, shoes, backpacks, textbooks, school supplies and will assist with transportation to and from school.
-CCT social workers will also ensure children can attend private classes with their private school teachers, ensuring vulnerable children do not fall behind their peers.
+CCT social workers will also ensure children can attend tutoring classes with their public school teachers, ensuring vulnerable children do not fall behind their peers.

 Education for all in Cambodia

 While CCT social workers are supporting vulnerable families to work towards financial independence, the parents will often enrol their children into a CCT Youth Centre.
 Our Youth Centres are there to ensure children can access their basic needs within their own community.